High-Performance-Computing/Project/Discussion.md

 - If we scale up our model, nd can't reach 100% GPU occupancy.
 The solution would be to use Elephas Model and scale up the problem using a Spark Cluster.

 ## Considerations for the LTH
 - It would be interesting to check the range of transfer learning performances of our winning ticket: does it work better than another simple Transfer Learning setting ?
-For instance, what would happen if we use it on the CelebA dataset ?
+For instance, what would happen if we use it on the <a href="http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html">CelebA dataset </a> ?